McDowell Meeting Spaces

 A wonderful, wonderful place to gather.

 - Camp McDowell’s meeting spaces are comfortable and conducive to growing, learning, playing, resting, and building relationships.
-Meeting spaces can be rented at a daily rate, but come with no extra charge to those already lodging with us.
-The following audiovisual support is available at no extra charge: easels, flip charts, markers, projector (please bring appropriate adapters), projection screens, speakers, and two portable sound systems.
-Wi-Fi is available at the Welcome Center and most meeting spaces, but not in the lodging spaces.
+Meeting spaces can be rented at a daily rate, but a meeting space comes with no extra charge to those already lodging with us.
+The following audiovisual support is available at a daily fee: easels, flip charts, markers, projector (please bring appropriate adapters), projection screens, speakers, and portable sound systems.
+Wi-Fi is available at the Welcome Center, all meeting spaces, and lodges, but not cabins.
 You can enable "Wi-fi Calling" on your smartphone to have normal service when you are in a building with internet access.
 Most of our meeting spaces are handicap accessible.

 Lodge Common Areas